 If you’ve previously used another CPA Review course, like Becker, you are eligible to save up to $1,000 when you switch to Surgent!

-For a more in-depth look at how Surgent CPA Review’s course technology compares to that of other leading CPA Review course providers, check out our Technology Comparison Grid.
+For a more in-depth look at how Surgent CPA Review’s course technology compares to that of other leading CPA Review course providers, check out our course comparisons.

 Liz Kolar, CPA, CGMA, has been teaching CPA Review for more than 25 years in the United States, has personally taught more than 2,500 live sessions, and has helped thousands of candidates pass the CPA Exam.
 She founded Pinnacle CPA Review and co-founded Surgent Kolar CPA Review.